 At San Patrignano, individuals are completely immersed in an environment that supports their recovery.
 The residents are not permitted to have contact with the outside world for their first year, with the exception of letter writing.
 Following completion of their first year, in-person contact is reintroduced with family members and usually increases in frequency to three to four visits per year for their remaining time at SanPa.
 After three years, the residents are permitted to return home for 7-10 days.
 If residents feel that they are unable to comply with these rules, they are permitted to leave at any time.
-However, they prohibited from returning to treatment if they choose to do so.
+If they ask to be readmitted at a later time, a new assessment will be made.
+San Pa believes that an increased determination and greater awareness of their individual needs may lead them to obtain a new opportunity to be readmitted to the program.
 This is guided by statistics that demonstrate those who leave SanPa without community consent are at significantly higher risk to relapse than those who leave with consent (37% vs 17.6%, respectfully) (Manfre, 2005).
 Long-term commitment and strict immersion are believed to transform recovery attitudes into those of patience and introspection required for long-term healing.